 Allyn Mark is recognized internationally for his research in brain control of the cardiovascular system and blood pressure, but his greatest passion is as a mentor to trainees and young faculty.

-During a career at the University of Iowa—which has included leadership positions in the Roy J. and Lucille A. Carver College of Medicine as director of the Cardiovascular Division in the Department of Internal Medicine and as the college’s associate dean for research—he has trained 20 physicians and scientists who now have independent research programs and faculty positions, and are leaders and distinguished mentors themselves.
-Mark is professor and Roy J. Carver Chair in Internal Medicine, as well as founding co-director of the UI Obesity Research and Education Initiative.
+During a career at the University of Iowa—which has included leadership positions in the University of Iowa Roy J. and Lucille A. Carver College of Medicine as director of the Cardiovascular Division in the Department of Internal Medicine and as the college’s associate dean for research—he has trained 20 physicians and scientists who now have independent research programs and faculty positions, and are leaders and distinguished mentors themselves.
+Mark is professor and Roy J. Carver Chair in Internal Medicine, as well as founding co-director of the University of Iowa Obesity Research and Education Initiative.

 - Q: Why did you choose a career in medicine?